afloresep/qligfep/README.md

 contact: [Willem Jespers (PhD)](mailto:w.jespers@lacdr.leidenuniv.nl?subject=[QLigFEP]%20[QResFEP])

 # Improvements:
+1. Collect_dG.py:
-1. Added collect_dG.py to see dG in csv formats from 1.protein and 2.water just using one line of code.
-To see specific usecase, see README.md in tutorial folder
+Introduced a new python script called collect_dG.py to view dG values in CSV formats, making it easier to analyze data from both 1.protein and 2.water.
+Now, you can achieve this functionality using just a single line of code.
+For more specific usage instructions, please refer to the updated README.md in the tutorial folder.

+2. Improved README.md in Tutorial:
-2. README.md in tutorial is more clear and contains updated commands.
+Revised the README.md file in the tutorial section, making it more coherent and user-friendly.
+It now contains updated commands and provides clearer instructions for users to follow.

-3. Changed setup.py:
-   1. Now is able to copy the files from 1.ligprep to 3.setup so it is not necessary to do it manually.
+3. Modified setup.py: Made several enhancements to setup.py for a smoother user experience:
+    1. Now, setup.py automatically copies files from 1.ligprep to 3.setup, eliminating the need for manual intervention.
-   2. In case there's an existing folder from previous runs (i.e. 1.protein), creates a new folder (i.e. 1.protein-2)
+    2. If there is an existing folder from previous runs (e.g., 1.protein), setup.py creates a new folder (e.g., 1.protein-2) to avoid conflicts.
-4. QligFEP.py now generates different submit.sh files depending on cluster passed as argument.
-(CSB/TETRA)
-5. Added a template with every script needed for each step.
+    3. Implemented an intelligent search in qprep.inp to find the cys bond that requires adding.
+It then references the atom number from the search results and incorporates it when calling QligFEP.
+    4. Enhanced QligFEP.py: Introduced dynamic generation of submit.sh files in QligFEP.py based on the cluster specified as an argument (CSB/TETRA).
+This improvement ensures seamless compatibility with different cluster environments.

+5. Added Template with Comprehensive Scripts: Included a template containing all the necessary scripts for each step of the process.
+This comprehensive template streamlines the execution of the workflow, enhancing overall efficiency.